NEWS TO DATE- 02/11/26

 Board of Directors

-Joan Fackrell, Vice President
+Joan Fackrell, President

-Darlene Brown, Secretary/Past President
+Darlene Brown, Secretary/President Emeritus

 Kay Kobe, Treasurer